 - Limit her intake of caffeine and sugary drinks.
 Instead, focus on providing her with plenty of fluids like water, coconut water, and fresh lime water.
 These will help keep her hydrated and promote good health.

-Lifestyle Guidelines to Prevent Early Onset Puberty in Girls
+Lifestyle Guidelines for Early Onset Puberty in Girls

 Making healthier lifestyle changes can help to prevent or slow down early puberty, and allow girls to reach their full potential.